 The models used to seasonally adjust are reviewed annually by the Business Survey Methods Division of Statistics Canada.

 Statistics Canada is prohibited by law from releasing any information it collects which could identify any person, business, or organization, unless consent has been given by the respondent or as permitted by the Statistics Act.
 Various confidentiality rules are applied to all data that are released or published to prevent the publication or disclosure of any information deemed confidential.
 If necessary, data are suppressed to prevent direct or residual disclosure of identifiable data.

 Revisions and seasonal adjustment

 Merchandise trade data are revised on an ongoing basis for each month of the current year.
-Current year revisions are reflected in both the Customs and balance of payments (BOP) based data.
-The previous year's Customs data are revised with the release of the January and February reference months as well as on a quarterly basis.
+The previous year's data are revised with the release of the January and February reference months as well as on a quarterly basis.
 The previous two years of Customs based data are revised annually and are released in February with the December reference month.
-The previous year's BOP based data are revised with the release of the January, February, March and April reference months.
-Revisions to BOP based data for previous years are released annually in December with the October reference month.

 Factors influencing revisions include late receipt of import and export documentation, incorrect information on Customs forms, replacement of estimates produced for the energy section with actual figures, changes in classification of merchandise based on more current information, and changes to seasonal adjustment factors.

-Revised data are available in the appropriate CANSIM tables.
+Revised data are available in the appropriate published data tables.